dipesh-commits/Food-detection/README.md

 Link for dataset and model: https://drive.google.com/drive/folders/1m1BUic3ay83nhl_FsU3zmPTUxfaXtCpm?usp=sharing
 ```

 You need to download the dataset, unzip and place it into your local system.
 The datset is divided into test and train with their respective annotatations in COCO format.
 I have already trained one model named 'model.pth' for maskrcnn_resnet_101.
 You can also used that directly in test.py.
+This also contains the results inferenced on our trained model.

 Before testing, please install all the library in `requirements.txt`